D1sturbing/dwm/README.md

   $ make clean install
  ```
 dwm should put it's binary in ```/usr/local/bin``` by default, but if it doesn't work, you can run that command as root too, it's what i do.
-Also, a lot of the commands that use the user directory, such as the scrot command i use to take a screenshot uses my user directory:
+Also, a lot of the commands used in my keyboard shortcuts, such as the scrot command i use to take a screenshot uses my user directory:
 ```
 scrot /home/beomus/Pictures/Screenshots/%Y-%m-%d-%T-screenshot.jpg
 ```